wdevore/Ranger-Flutter-Engines/ranger_handcrafted/README.md

 # basic_gameloop
 This is bare minimum of building a game loop in flutter.
+Depends on ranger_core package.

 # range_flame
 A port of [Ranger-Go-IGE](https://github.com/wdevore/Ranger-Go-IGE/tree/master) to Flutter.
 It uses Flame engine.